 You're probably used to soothing anxious patients and helping them understand how to get or stay healthy.
-Those kinds of abilities can serve you well as a dental hygienist.
+So dental hygienist is high on the list of good jobs for ex nurses.
 In some states, in addition to cleaning and polishing teeth, hygienists can independently diagnose certain types of health problems.
-To get started, all you need is an associate degree (that can be completed in two years or less) along with state licensing.
+To get started, all you need is an associate degree in dental hygiene (that can be completed in two years or less) along with state licensing.

 3. Diagnostic medical sonographer

-Did you know that the rate of employment growth for diagnostic medical sonographers is expected to outpace the rate for RNs between 2018 and 2028, according to the Occupational Outlook Handbook (OOH)?
-There should be an abundance of opportunities for skilled professionals to create the ultrasonic images that help doctors identify problems with patients' tissues, organs, and bodily systems.
-A short certificate or associate degree program can help you gain the required qualifications.
+Did you know that the employment growth rate for diagnostic medical sonographers is expected to outpace the rate for RNs from 2021 to 2031 according to the Occupational Outlook Handbook (OOH)?* Therefore, there should be abundant opportunities for skilled professionals who perform this type of diagnostic imaging.
+A short certificate or associate degree program in diagnostic medical sonography (ultrasound) can help you gain the required qualifications.

 How would you like to move into a healthcare position that lets you work behind the scenes rather than at the bedside?
-With a bit of specialized training, you can begin conducting complex tests on tissue, urine, and blood samples in order to uncover evidence of abnormalities.
+With a bit of specialized medical lab tech training, you can begin conducting complex tests on tissue, urine, and blood samples to uncover evidence of abnormalities.
 You may still interact with patients to a certain extent, but you'll spend most of your time in the lab.